Gabe-Corral/Mod-5-Front-End/README.md

 **Setup:**

-First you need to install and run the back-end you can find those intructions [here](https://www.example.com).
+First you need to install and run the back-end you can find those instructions [here](https://www.example.com).
-Then you can install and run the fron-end.
+Then you can install and run the front-end.

 ```
 git clone https://github.com/Gabe-Corral/Music-Review-Front-End.git